 Alarmed at the rapidly diminishing bee population across the world as the result of colony collapse disorder, Time’s Up jumped into action to help support the bee population in NYC.
 The organization started a workshop to help teach community members how to introduce bee colonies in local community gardens and support pre-existing hives.
 During these workshops, Time’s Up also educated participants on the importance of honey bees and helped spread awareness about this critical issue.

 2020 Time’s Up!
-Works to Support the Community Amidst the COVID-19 Pandemic.pandemicreliefpandemicrelief4
+Works to Support the Community Amidst the COVID-19 Pandemic.

 In 2020, Time’s Up! stepped up its community relief efforts in response to the COVID-19 pandemic by increasing cycling and sustainable infrastructure and creating more auto-free and pedestrian-friendly streets.
-They also increased both outdoor bike repair workshops to help facilitate post-pandemic recovery, including local food growing, honeybee workshops, and medicinal workshops.
+They also increased outdoor bike repair workshops to help facilitate post-pandemic recovery and increased local food growing, honeybee, and medicinal workshops.

 2022 Time’s Up!
-Celebrate 35 years of environmental education and direct action.
-The same year, Time’s Up’s project, the The same year, Time’s Up’s project, the MoRUS, also celebrated its 10-year anniversary with a week of celebratory events including a greatest hits outdoor film festival and a huge anniversary party at New Blue nightclub.
+Celebrates 35 years of environmental education and direct action.
+The same year, Time’s Up’s project, the MoRUS, also celebrated its 10-year anniversary with a week of celebratory events including a greatest hits outdoor film festival and a huge anniversary party at New Blue nightclub.
 Time’s Up!
 Greatest Hits.

 2023 Time’s Up!
 Celebrate 20 years of empowering people with bike repair workshops & classes.

 Time’s Up celebrates 20 years of empowering people with bike repair classes and workshops.
-To date, we have held over 2,400 indoor and outdoor bike repair classes and workshops, 100% run by volunteer mechanics.
-These unique spaces were set up with a wide variety of tools and equipment, which community members could use to empower themselves, and, at the same time, learn how to fix their bicycles and use tools.
+To date, we have held over 2,400 indoor and outdoor bike repair classes and workshops, all of them run by volunteer mechanics.
+These unique spaces are set up to teach community members how to fix their bicycles and use a wide variety of tools and equipment to empower themselves.
 Our workshops’ indoor spaces included the Hub Station on 3rd Street, Light Wheels on Houston Street, the Hub Station on Morton Street, ABC No Rio on Suffolk Street, and the Time’s Up Brooklyn space at 99 South Sixth Street.
-Now, Time’s Up has a new locaition at 626 E 14 St. where we continue our indoor workshops, and our outdoor classes are being held mostly at La Plaza Community Garden.
-At one point, Time’s Up had spaces on either side of the Williamsburg Bridge, which supports, empowers, and encourages bicyclists, especially new riders.
+Now, Time’s Up has a new location at 626 E 14 St. where we continue our indoor workshops.
+We hold our outdoor classes mostly at La Plaza Community Garden.
+Previously, Time’s Up had spaces on either side of the Williamsburg Bridge, which supported, empowered, and encouragedbicyclists, especially new riders, to bike to and from Brooklyn.
 We would like to thank all the volunteer mechanics, community gardens, and landlords who gave us permission to use these spaces to empower the public.
-All our events, workshops, and classes are free, and to date, we have empowered 5,000 participants to our workshops and classes.
+All our events, workshops, and classes are free, and to date, we have empowered 5,000 participants with our workshops and classes.
 Check out Time’s Up!
 10 Year Mechanics Appreciation Party Photo Album.

 2023 La Plaza community garden installed its solar pavilion.

-Time’s Up long-term partnership with La Plaza community garden helped to make it one of NYC’S most sustainable gardens.
-La Plaza volunteers helped install a solar pavilion under which community members can enjoy shade while the panels provide power to all the events held in the garden.
-With this addition, La Plaza boasts a sustainable water recovery system and medicinal garden, as well as weekly bike repair classes and composting workshops, and a plethora of other community-centered events.
+Time’s Up long-term partnership with La Plaza community garden has helped to make it one of NYC’S most sustainable gardens.
+La Plaza volunteers helped install a solar pavilion that provides power for all the events held in the garden and offers shade in the garden as well.
+Along with this addition, La Plaza boasts a sustainable water recovery system and medicinal garden, as well as weekly bike repair classes and composting workshops, and a plethora of other community-centered events.

 This timeline represents just a small portion of Time’s Up!’s events and campaigns over the last 30+ years.
 These achievements would not have been possible without the hundreds of volunteers and supporters like you who have contributed over the years.
 Thank you.